haagahelia/ohke-teknologiat/07_azure/README.md

 -----

-## Seminar assignement 1
+## Seminar assignment 1
-Build a machine learning model with some interesting data related to e.g. your software project assignement with the help of Azure machine learning studio.
+Build a machine learning model with some interesting data related to e.g. your software project assignment with the help of Azure machine learning studio.
 You can e.g. build a recommendation system with the help of k-means clustering.
 You can deploy your service as a Web API.

 -----